mkm662169/mkm662169.github.io/index.md

 1. Get-Process: Outputs a list of the processes running along with their process IDs.
 Generally used in conjunction with "stop-process"

-2. New-Item: A command used for the creation of files and directories.
-The syntax is as follows:
+2. New-Item "Path" -ItemType "File/Folder": A command used for the creation of files and directories.

-   New-Item "Path" -ItemType "File/Folder"

 3. dir: Used to list the files and directories of the current working directory.

-4. cd: Used to change teh current working directory.
-It is of the syntax:
+4. cd "Path": Used to change from the current directory to the specified path.

-   cd "Path"

 # Docker